Schedule Policy/Career Is Now in Effect (March 2026)

 Run Your Financial Numbers

 Severance: Schedule P/C employees keep severance eligibility.
 Use the Severance Pay Calculator to estimate what you'd receive if involuntarily separated.
-For a GS-13 with 15 years of service, severance can exceed $30,000.

 TSP: Don't make panic withdrawals.
 Understand your TSP options and make sure beneficiary designations are current.